aeturrell/coding-for-economists/intro.md

 As a skill, programming is enormously valuable *beyond economics* too because it's used across a wide range of domains (this is especially true for general purpose programming languages).
 Code is widely used across industry, academia, and the public sector in everything from computer games to websites, data science to software applications.
 And learning basic programming concepts in any language is useful for almost any other programming language.
 So learning to code is good for your human capital.

 Coding is like a superpower; it's both fun and powerful!
-Head to chapter 1 to get started.
+Head to the first section to get started.

 ## How to use this book